 - T = period = Thigh + Tlow

 Simplified Explanation for the Newbies

-This is the most commonly used multivibrator or AMV design, and this would be one of our first circuit implemented for IC 555 as a hobbyist (remember alternate blinker LED?).
+This is the most commonly used multivibrator or AMV designs such as in oscillators, sirens, alarms, flashers etc, and this would be one of our first circuit implemented for IC 555 as a hobbyist (remember alternate blinker LED?).

 When IC555 configured as astable multivibrator, it gives out continuous rectangular shaped pulses at #pin3.

 The frequency and pulse width can be regulated by R1, R2 and C1.The R1 is connected between Vcc and discharge #pin7, R2 is connected between #pin7 and #pin2 and also #pin6.
 The #pin6 and #pin2 are shorted.